f4teless/aethel/README.md

-# ⚔️ Fated
+# ⚔️ Aethel

-**Fated** is a gamified, story-driven coding RPG where players fight enemies by solving coding challenges.
+**Aethel** is a gamified, story-driven coding RPG where players fight enemies by solving coding challenges.
 It blends dynamic code-based combat with AI-generated storytelling, letting players pick coding-based classes, explore branching narratives, dive into dungeons, and duel in real-time PvP solve-offs.

 > _“The thief blocks your path with an encrypted sigil — solve this or lose his trail.”_